aljazerzen/lutra/website/content/_index.md

 ## Why

-We believe that many pain points in modern programming stem from losing type information of the data that is handled by programs.

-Sometimes this is fault of the programming language, but in many cases, it is caused by passing data through type-erasing points.
+Many challenges in modern programming arise from losing type information within a system.
+Often this is the fault of the programming language, but in many cases it is caused by passing data through type-erasing points.

-These can be API calls that return JSON, reading from files, or calling out to a database.
+For example, API calls that return JSON, reading from files, or calling out to a database all lose type information.
-Such type-erasing points do have a notion of *expected data format*. but the tooling around them lacks the ability to use this information.
+While these interfaces usually have a notion of *expected data format*, most tools fail to express this information in a way that can be used by the toolchain and the programmer.

 The Lutra Project aims to provide this tooling and establish a standardized interface for interaction between software operating across different machines, processes, or programming languages.